 I can treat myself to western meals, go shopping, get my hair and nails done as well as travel.
 But often I eat food where the locals eat, drink where the locals drink too.
 I’m not staying and dining at 5-star fancy hotels, but I’m not missing out of anything!
 It’s all about balance!

 Money, how much do you make vs what you spend?

 I earn 1,200,000 kyat ($760 US) per month.
 My accommodation is about 335,000 kyat ($215 US) per month including utilities (I live in the largest and most expensive city here too, keeping that in mind).

-When I first arrived I used to catch the bus often but now i just use Grab (like Uber) because it’s rainy season so I don’t get wet waiting at the bus stop plus it saves travel time which gives me more time to sleep in!
+When I first arrived I used to catch the bus often but now I just use Grab (like Uber) because it’s a rainy season so I don’t get wet waiting at the bus stop plus it saves travel time which gives me more time to sleep in!

 View this post on Instagram

-I also have a really good data plan here that I pay for monthly and I have a good balance of local and western foods throughout the month, if you eat local you can save so much money!
+I also have a really good data plan here that I pay for monthly and I have a good balance of local and western foods throughout the month if you eat locally you can save so much money!
 I still have money left over for drinks, nights out and to travel!

 Are you enjoying your experience there?

 Of course, I love it here!
 Myanmar is my home away from home now.
 It was just the other day I was on my visa run in Thailand and I was actually missing Myanmar!